bwaidelich/Neos.Cqrs/Tutorial.md

 }
 ```

 Now to the interesting part, the Process Manager.
-It is similar to a Projector in the sense that it reacts to Domain Events and can keep their own state, but in contrary to a regular Projector the Process Manager can also trigger Commands.
+It is similar to a Projector in the sense that it reacts to Domain Events and can have its own state, but in contrary to a regular Projector the Process Manager can also trigger Commands.
 Let's start with the state part.
 We want to keep track of User-to-channel-subscriptions in a new database table that we need another Doctrine migration for: